 Strong Towns is a media organization leading a national movement for change.
-We’re challenging every American to fundamentally rethink how our cities are built, and we’re shining a spotlight on an approach that will make us truly prosperous for the first time in over a century.
+We’re challenging every American to fundamentally rethink how our cities are built, and we’re shining a spotlight on an approach that will make us truly prosperous.

 Curious?
 Learn more about what we do, our history and how to get involved in the tabs below.

 Why are so many cities and towns across North America going broke?
 Our roads are deteriorating.
 Our governments are in debt.
 No matter how much we increase them, our taxes aren’t enough to fix it all.
 And no one seems to be able to agree on how we got here--much less how to change the course.
 This isn’t just about numbers on a budget.
 This is about the fate of the communities we love most, and the real people that live there.

 At Strong Towns, our mission is to help cities, towns and neighborhoods become financially strong and resilient.
 And we’ve thought long and hard about the best way to do that.

 We firmly believe the most enduring changes are incremental and data-responsive, and can only happen from the bottom up—through the work of strong citizens like you.
 What that means is, we won’t be handing you a blueprint.

 Strong Towns will never produce a street design guide for engineers.
 We won’t tell you an ideal population density per acre.
 And we aren’t available for consultancy requests—we're a nonprofit that's doing something bigger than just helping one town or one county.
 Easy, one-size-fits-all solutions from the top down are what got American towns into the mess they’re in; we want to bring you something better.